Spain’s eInvoicing reform is more than a mandate, it’s a shift to full invoice lifecycle control.

 • Applies within 12 months of effective application

-• Covers entrepreneurs and professionals with turnover exceeding €8 million in the previous year
+• Covers companies with turnover exceeding €8 million in the previous year

 During this phase: